rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/4 - Visualize/readme.md

 1. Use the formatting controls in the "Visualizations" panel to make the following changes to the map visual:

 	- Under "Legend," set "Legend Name" to "Polar bear sighted?"
-	- Under "Data Colors," set the color for False to 00FF00 (pure green) and the color for True to FF0000 (pure red)
+	- Under "Data colors," set the color for False to 00FF00 (pure green) and the color for True to FF0000 (pure red)
 	- Under "Bubbles," set  the bubble size to 30%
 	- Under "Map styles," set the theme to "Aerial"
 	- Turn "Title" from on to off

-	Confirm that the resulting map visual looks something like this:
+	Confirm that the resulting map looks something like this:

 	![Formatted map visual](Images/formatted-map-visual.png)